···

 Why Good Questions Matter

-A blank page asks you to do everything — choose a topic, find the words, go deep.
+A blank page asks you to do everything at once — choose a topic, find the words, go deep.
 Journal prompts remove the first barrier and point you somewhere specific.

 Bypass the Block